ibm-cloud-architecture/cf-transformation/docs/PITCHME.md

 	- Use a path from the host that you will use to store the output, assuming that you use /Users/ibmuser/data:<br/>
 `docker run --net=host -v /Users/ibmuser/data:/data -it ibmcloudacademy/cfmigrationtool bash`
 ---
+## Limitation

+Current limitation for the tool:

+- Only support gradle or maven as the build mechanism
+- Limited logic to manage complex application (ie multiple war files or non npm based nodejs)
+- Liberty apps must already have the DataSource and JDBC definition in server.xml file (will not build a JDBC structure in server.xml)
+- Must manually supply a VCAP_SERVICES content
+---

 ## Running migration tool